-Their overall mission is to set into motion the first ever off-planet colony of human beings.
-After the accident, the crew encounter a signal of unknown origin.
+Their overall mission is to set into motion the first-ever off-planet colony of human beings.
+After the accident, the crew encounters a signal of unknown origin.
 The source turns out to be a planet that is very similar to Earth.

 Just like in Prometheus, the central question is “where did we/the Xenomorphs come from?”